pranavrc/tenor/README.md

 Using `generate-entity-map`, we built a map of `{:note note, :pos beat}` pairs and generated a musical piece with just rhythm and melody.
 Time to *harmonize* it.

 The [harmony](https://github.com/pranavrc/tenor/blob/master/src/tenor/harmony.clj) namespace contains procedures that construct chords from notes.
-For instance, the [major-chords-octave-down](https://github.com/pranavrc/tenor/blob/master/src/tenor/harmony.clj#L21) function takes a note, constructs the major chord of the note shifted down by one octave (Example, F3 major chord if the note is F4), and returns a hash-map `{:pos beat :note major-chord-of-note-shifted-one-octave-down}` of that note.
+For instance, the [major-chords-octave-down](https://github.com/pranavrc/tenor/blob/master/src/tenor/harmony.clj#L21) function takes a beat position and a note, constructs the major chord of the note shifted down by one octave (Example, F3 major chord if the note is F4), and returns a hash-map `{:pos beat :note major-chord-of-note-shifted-one-octave-down}` of that note.

 The [chordify](https://github.com/pranavrc/tenor/blob/master/src/tenor/constructs.clj#L156) higher-order function takes the map of our musical piece, and a *procedure* or fundamental method to build a chord out of a note (just like our `generate-intervals` function took `conjunct-motion` or `disjunct-motion` as parameters, remember?).
 It then takes our musical piece, picks out a few notes randomly, and generates a new musical piece with chords instead of notes at the same positions.